|Country of Origin||File:RajImage.gif The Raj|

 - - Unofficial Frontier Corps motto

 The Raj has long been the source of the cannon fodder for the Alliance.
 Indeed one could say it has been this way long before the alliance had even existed; where Indian soldiers fought and bled for the British Empire in battlefields all around the world.
-In a long passed age Indian soldiers even fought alongside Americans, Russians, and the Japanese as friends; during the blood and struggle of the first world war as they toiled against the central powers of Germany, Sweden, Austria, Bulgaria, the Ottoman Empire, Russia, the Senussi, Arabia, and Siam as part of the Entente Powers of Britain, France, Russia, America, Italy, Japan, Portugal, Belgium, Brazil, Greece, the Arabs, and Serbia.
+In a long passed age Indian soldiers even fought alongside Americans, Russians, and the Japanese as friends; during the blood and struggle of the first world war as they toiled against the central powers of Germany, Sweden, Austria, Bulgaria, the Ottoman Empire, Russia, the Senussi, Afghanistan, Korea, Iran, and Siam as part of the Entente Powers of Britain, France, Russia, America, Italy, Japan, Portugal, Belgium, Brazil, Greece, the Arabs, and Serbia.
 In this era of cold wars; it can be hard to believe that at any point did the British consider America of all countries to be a dear friend.
 However, no one walked out of the first world war without deepset scars.
 And many sepoys could be found strewn across battlefields from France to the jungles of southeast Asia.
 In exchange for greater independence; the Indians would bleed for the British Empire.
 When the war was over; Russia, Iran, and Mongolia would soon become the world's first communist states.
 America at first survived its "red years" but in just a little more than a decade, they too would join the red tide; and sweep a wave of revolutions all across the new world from Mexico to Argentina.

 Suddenly, Britain had a great and pressing need for soldiers.
-As Mosley staged his grab for power in the thirties in response to the sudden peril of the red menace encompassing what Mosley called a "Red Mongol Empire" encompassing the USSR, Iran, Mongolia, and much of the increasingly communist friendly China and most of the Spanish speaking Latin American nations to the west he looked to the colonies to provide him with more manpower for his "great crusade for civilization".
+As Mosley staged his grab for power in the thirties in response to the sudden peril of the red menace encompassing what Mosley called a "Red Mongol Empire" encompassing the USSR, Iran, Mongolia, and much of the increasingly communist friendly China and most of the Spanish speaking Latin American nations and of course the colossus that was the UASR to the west he looked to the colonies to provide him with more manpower for his "great crusade for civilization".
 Mosley made his deals with the Indian colonial elites and gave them some manner of a place in his empire; which he force industrialized with brutal programs that cost millions of lives.
 While Europe itself was being prepared for war under the aegis of his Alliance of Free States, he made a war machine out of the Raj and in this war machine the humble Sepoy would have a new place.
 Outfitting his Indian and African troops with basic uniforms and equipment dating to the first world war, he amassed the Sepoy for massive assaults that would form a vanguard for his European troops; absorbing losses and allowing the rest of the Alliance army to advance more easily; or holding rear guard actions to free up troops for the frontlines.

 Such a life was miserable and would tend to end in enormous casualties between being thrown into the teeth of the assault with substandard weapons or taking the brunt of the ire of the partisans.
 In places like Canada and North America; many would freeze to death trying to maintain the advance across the enormous Canadian border against an enemy that could afford to send millions of troops to Europe and still keep the Alliance forces trying to attack from Cuba and Brazilian held America and those trying to invade from Canada at bay.
 For all that was said about the Sepoy's duty to defend civilization and defeat barbarism, most started to feel like they were just being used to die for someone else's glory and the growing discontent in the Sepoys were one of the reasons that Thornley was so eager to broker peace with the Comintern in 1956; fearing a potential mutiny if he didn't take immediate action.